-The Joint Review Committee on Education in Radiologic Technology
+Joint Review Committee on Education in Radiologic Technology

-20 North Wacker Drive, Suite 2850
+20 N. Wacker Drive, Suite 2850

 Chicago, IL 60606

-The curriculum for the Mayo School of Health Sciences Radiography Internship is developed and offered by GateWay Community College.
-The college also coordinates program admissions, applications and all classroom instruction.
+The curriculum for the Radiography Internship is developed and offered by GateWay Community College.
+GateWay also coordinates program admissions, applications and all classroom instruction.
 The program requires full-time attendance.

-Graduation and Certification
+Graduation and certification

-When you successfully complete the Radiography Program, you will receive a clinical internship completion certificate from Mayo School of Health Sciences, Mayo Clinic College of Medicine and an Associate in Applied Sciences degree from GateWay Community College.
+When you successfully complete the Radiography Internship, you will receive a clinical internship completion certificate from Mayo School of Health Sciences and an Associate in Applied Science degree in medical radiography from GateWay Community College.

 Graduates are eligible to take professional certification examinations given by the American Registry of Radiologic Technologists.
-This certification gives them nationally recognized credentials to practice radiography.
+This certification gives you nationally recognized credentials to practice radiography.
 In addition, several states require a licensure examination.